Southern California Police Sergeant Pleads Guilty to Domestic Violence Charge, Resigns

 Typically, domestic violence involves some type of physical abuse, or threat of abuse, making it difficult for victims to come forward.
 As a result, these types of cases can grow increasingly complex, especially if there are ongoing threats of violence.

-However, it’s important to note that domestic violence is not restricted to physical abuse.
+However, it’s important to note that domestic violence in Los Angeles, CA is not restricted to physical abuse.
 Something like stalking an individual can lead to a domestic violence charge, even if physical contact has never been made.

 Depending on the state you reside in, a domestic violence charge can be added to other criminal charges, such as assault and battery, which may lead to harsher penalties, including mandatory jail time, or an order of protection, which is commonly known as a restraining order.